Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: Concluding remarks

+In our findings, the models with higher complexity are statistically preferred.~This begs the question of whether models with even more complexity (e.g.~four or more steps) would be suitable (we thank the referee for pointing out this issue).~In principle, any (unknown) analytic function (curve) could be better approximated using more steps, although the larger number of free parameters adds additionally penalties when comparing models.~However, the more fundamental problem is to determine more realistic or analytic functions for $\ell$ and $e^\mu$, using studies such as~\cite{Zhang:2020mgq}.

-Some open issues are left to the future.~In this work, we have used the location and scale parameters $\ell$ and $e^\mu$ separately.~But actually they could be used together, and their chemical reaction might be quite interesting.~On the other hand, it is of interest to find some reasonable analytic functions for $\ell$ and $e^\mu$, rather than the simple Taylor expansions considered in this work.~It might be hard but worth to try in the future.~Note that in e.g.~\cite{Zhang:2020mgq}, $e^\mu$ at redshifts $0.1$, $0.2$, $0.3$, $0.4$, $0.5$, $0.7$, $1.0$, $1.5$ have been derived from the IllustrisTNG simulation for various types of FRBs, and these $e^\mu$ monotonously become larger as redshift increases, as shown by Table~3 of~\cite{Zhang:2020mgq}.~This also supports a varying $e^\mu$, and might help us to find some suitable analytic functions for $e^\mu$.~Of course, it is also interesting to explore other ways out, for example, the generalized distributions of $\rm DM_{IGM}$.~Note that in e.g.~\cite{Zhuge:2025urk}, a new $\sigma_\Delta$ has been proposed to replace $\sigma_\Delta=Fz^{-0.5}$ in the distribution of $\rm DM_{IGM}$.~We leave them to the future works.
+In this work, we have used the location and scale parameters $\ell$ and $e^\mu$ separately.~Future works could instead vary these two parameters simultaneously, leading to potentially interesting effects.~Additionally, it is of interest to find some reasonable (semi-)analytic functions for $\ell$ and $e^\mu$, rather than the simple Taylor expansions considered in the present work.~This might be a difficult task and deserves further study.~Another avenue of study is to explore, for example, generalized distributions of $\rm DM_{IGM}$, such as alternative forms of $\sigma_\Delta=Fz^{-0.5}$ to replace in the distribution of $\rm DM_{IGM}$~\cite{Zhuge:2025urk}.~ We leave these explorations to future works.